Shifting the Burden to the Intervenor

 Diagnostic Questions

-2.Where do we tolerate the genius senior-developer hero pattern?
-When a server burns, does everyone call the one senior person instead of that person refusing the shortcut and teaching the team to debug?
+2.Where do we tolerate senior-developer dependency?
+When a server fails, does everyone call the same person instead of building debugging knowledge in the team?

 Diagram